-Tom has put up a new outdoor sign for his business that is valued a completely damaged by a Covered Cause of Loss.
-How much will T disregarding any deductibles?
-Are there any endorsements that we in this scenario? om receive for the loss,
+Tom has put up a new outdoor sign for his business that is valued at \$5,000.
+It is completely damaged by a Covered Cause of Loss.
+How much will Tom receive for the loss, disregarding any deductibles?
+Are there any endorsements that would have benefited Tom in this scenario?